Early Signs of Heroin Addiction

 After safely detoxing, people in recovery can receive supportive treatment from trained therapists in an inpatient or outpatient facility.
 With time, support, and determination, people can go on to make a lifelong recovery from heroin addiction.

 Heroin use has recently exploded within our country.
 The people who find themselves dependent on this drug never thought it could happen to them, or they believed they could handle the drug’s addictive effects.
-An addiction treatment program at Zinnia Healing can help you or someone you care about get off heroin for good.
+A heroin addiction treatment program at Zinnia Health can help you or someone you care about get off heroin for good.

 Some of the early signs of heroin addiction include: